kevin-lann/kevin-lann/README.md

 ## *Welcome to my page!*

-- Currently working on: School projects 👈
+- Currently working on: Co op 👈

 - Currently learning:  💎
   - [ ] NextJS
-  - [ ] Postgresql

 - [Connect with me on Linkedin](https://www.linkedin.com/in/kevin-lan-/) 🥂